 If the overall residual risk is not judged acceptable in relation to the benefits of the intended use, additional risk control measures, modification of the product and/or the intended use of the product may be considered.

-The evaluation of the overall residual risk shall be part of the risk management file.
+A Risk Management Report shall document or reference the evaluation of the overall residual risk.

 Risk Management Review and Report

-Risk management review(s) may be performed anytime during the risk management process.

-Risk management review’s scope(s) may vary depending on the product and the risk management activities to be reviewed.

-Risk management review may be combined with Design Review per SOP-0275 Design Control for Medical Devices and Combination Products.

-At minimum, one mandatory risk management review shall be performed prior to the commercial distribution of the product.

-Prior to commercial distribution of the product, the execution of risk management activities per this SOP and the product specific risk management plan shall be reviewed.
+Prior to clinical or commercial distribution of the product, the execution of risk management activities per this SOP and the product specific risk management plan shall be reviewed and documented in a Risk Management Report.
 The review shall ensure that:

 This SOP and risk management plan have been appropriately followed and executed.